 Job listings are a treasure trove of information, especially for personal trainers.

-By reading the job descriptions, you can pinpoint the skills and areas of specialization — such as strength training, nutrition guidance or HIIT — that are in high demand in the fitness world.
-This also allows you to gauge exactly what gyms or health centers are seeking so that you can mold your resume accordingly.
+By reading the job descriptions, you can pinpoint the skills and areas of specialization — such as strength training, nutrition guidance or HIIT — that the role is targeting, so that you can mold your resume accordingly.

 Add a professional summary or career objective